SSG-DRD-IOT/intel_retail_workshop/README.md

-# Intel® Retail Workshop Setup Guide
+# Intel® Retail Workshop
 Welcome to the Intel® Retail Workshop.
-In this workshop, we will explore Intel® Media SDK, AMT & OpenVINO™ toolkit through lectures and hands on labs.
+In this workshop, we will explore Intel® Media SDK, AMT & OpenVINO™ toolkit through presentations, lectures and hands on labs.
 By the end of the workshop, you should have a solid understanding of Intel® Media SDK, AMT & OpenVINO™ toolkit as well as have some working knowledge of how to implement your video and analytics applications.
+## Day 1
+### Presentations

+## Day 2

-## How Do I Use the Lab Material
+### How Do I Use the Lab Material
-The links below will guide the workshop attendee through slides and labs in the Visual Retail Workshop using Intel® Media SDK, AMT & OpenVINO™ toolkit.
+The links below will guide you through slides and labs in the Visual Retail Workshop using Intel® Media SDK, AMT & OpenVINO™ toolkit.

 ## Workshop Agenda
 <!-- * **Setup and deployment**
     - Slide Deck -
     - Lab - [Setup and deployment](./Setup_and_deployment.md)-->

 * **Advanced video processing(4k/8k) with Intel® Integrated Graphics and Intel® Media SDK**
   - Slide Deck - [Video Performance](./Presentations/VideoPerformance.pdf)